How to Analyze a Chord Progression in a Song You Love

 Am F C G - The tool shows the most likely key with a match percentage

-- Each chord appears as a coloured card with its degree and T/SD/D function
+- Each chord appears as a colored card with its degree and T/SD/D function

-- Gray cards = non-diatonic (potential borrowed chords)
+- Gray cards mark non-diatonic chords (potential borrowed chords)

 Try With Sound